khulnasoft/aiexec/docker_example/README.md

 - `aiexec-postgres`: This volume is mapped to `/var/lib/postgresql/data` in the container.

-## Switching to a Specific LangFlow Version
+## Switching to a Specific AiExec Version

-If you want to use a specific version of LangFlow, you can modify the `image` field under the `aiexec` service in the Docker Compose file.
+If you want to use a specific version of AiExec, you can modify the `image` field under the `aiexec` service in the Docker Compose file.
 For example, to use version 1.0-alpha, change `khulnasoft/aiexec:latest` to `khulnasoft/aiexec:1.0-alpha`.